Swimming pool service technician: Pay scale

-Popular Culture
+Popular culture

 A swimming pool service technician is the title character of the Seinfeld episode "The Pool Guy".

 There has also been an episode of Saturday Night Live called "Pool Boy", depicting a swimming pool service technician, played by comedian Pete Davidson.

+In Legally Blonde, a pool boy named Enrique Salvatore (played by Greg Serano) is a key witness in the trial at the center of the movie.